apache/druid/examples/quickstart/jupyter-notebooks/druidapi/README.md

 The set of clients is still under construction.
 The set at present includes the following.
 The set of operations within each client is also partial, and includes only those operations used within one of the tutorial notebooks.
-Contributions welcome to expand the scope.
+Contributions are welcome to expand the scope.
 Clients are available as properties on the `druid` object created above.

 * `status` - Status operations such as service health, property values, and so on.
 This client is special: it works only with the Router.
 The Router does not proxy these calls to other nodes.
-  See the note above about how to get status for other nodes.
+  Use the `status_for()` method to get status for other nodes.
 * `datasources` - Operations on datasources such as dropping a datasource.
 * `tasks` - Work with Overlord tasks: status, reports, and more.
 * `sql` - SQL query operations for both the interactive query engine and MSQ.